 You can withdraw from a subject via your Student Portal.
 Please note that withdrawal after the Census Date will attract the subject fee and will incur a WD or Fail grade.
-Contact The School of Melbourne Custom Programs for more information about the Census Date.
+Contact Melbourne School of Professional and Continuing Education for more information about the Census Date.

 Leave of Absence